-1,940 °C) is in equilibrium with $\alpha$ -Mg phase.
-Yang et al. [9] found that the addition of 1.5wt.% or 2.0wt.% Ce efficiently refines the size of CaMgSn phase in Mg-3Sn-2Ca alloy and leads to the enhancement of tensile and anti-creep properties.
+is in equilibrium with $\alpha$ -Mg phase.
+Yang et al. [9] found that the addition of 1.5wt.% or 2.0wt.% Ce efficiently refine the size of CaMgSn phase in Mg-3Sn-2Ca alloy and lead to the enhancement of tensile and creep properties.
 What is more, they reported that particle-like shaped MgSnY and GdMgSn phases were formed when sufficient Y and Gd were added into the Mg-3Sn-2Ca alloy, respectively [10, 11].
-Chen et al. [12] suggested that the appropriate addition of Y to Mg-5Sn-3Zn can refine the grains and promote the precipitation of MgSnY phase with high stability.
+Chen et al. [12] suggested that the appropriate addition of Y to Mg-5Sn-3Zn refines the grains and promotes the precipitation of MgSnY phase with high stability.
 Recently, Wang et al. [13] found that Sc is beneficial for both the grain refinement and modification of secondary phase morphology in the as-cast Mg-4.5Sn-5Zn alloy.
-Samarium (Sm) has a relatively high solid solubility in $\alpha$ -Mg matrix, which decreases with a reduction in temperature, thus, Sm is considered as a promising alternative to optimize the performance of magnesium alloys via precipitation strengthening.
-In addition, Sm is one of the least expensive light RE elements, from the perspective of cost, Sm also has a great potential for future industrial application in magnesium alloys than those expensive Y, Gd and Sc elements [14].
-However, the effect of Sm addition on the as-cast microstructure evolution and age-hardening nature of Mg-Sn based alloys is rarely reported.
+Samarium (Sm) is one of the least expensive light RE elements, it has a relatively high solid solubility in α-Mg matrix and decreases with a reduction in temperature, which proves to be efficient in strengthening the magnesium alloys, thus is considered as a promising alternative to other more expensive RE elements such as the above mentioned Y, Gd and Sc in magnesium alloys and has a great potential for future industrial applications [14].
+However, to the best of our knowledge, the effect of Sm addition on the as-cast microstructure evolution and age-hardening nature of Mg-Sn based alloys is rarely reported.